Billy Ray Thunder

-Billy Ray Thunder (born William Ray Higginbottom) is an American professional rodeo cowboy who specializes in bull rider and bareback bronc riding.
+Billy Ray Thunder (born William Ray Higginbottom) is an African American professional rodeo cowboy who specializes in bull riding and bareback bronc riding.
 He has been active for over 30 years.
 He is nicknamed "The Living Legend".

 Early life

 Billy Ray Higginbottom was born in Akron, Ohio, on September 20, 1954.
 He has African-American heritage from both of his parents, and his father had been a local expert on horses.
 Billy Ray identifies as a Black Indian, saying his grandfather was "a Heron black American."
 Thunder is 6'3" tall and weights 225 pounds.

 Education

 He attended Archbishop Hoban High School from 1969 to 1973, where he was a defensive end on the school football team.
 After graduating in 1973, he joined the Army, followed by a stint in the Navy before re-enlisting in the Army.
 He then transitioned to attempt professional football.

 Career

 While in the service, Billy Ray was also part of a semi-pro football team in Germany.
 He tried out for the Washington Redskins and the Dallas Cowboys, but did not make either team.
 After a short stint at the University of Akron, Billy Ray discovered riding.